SUNY Downstate Health Sciences University

 University Hospital of Brooklyn

-SUNY Downstate Medical Center has been serving the residents of Brooklyn since 1860 and is currently the home of the College of Medicine, University Hospital of Brooklyn (UHB), and the home base of our department.
+SUNY Downstate Health Sciences University has been serving the residents of Brooklyn since 1860 and is currently the home of the College of Medicine, University Hospital of Brooklyn (UHB), and the home base of our department.
 UHB is an 8 story, 376-bed facility with 12 operating rooms, an ambulatory surgery facility, and several satellite facilities where residents perform ambulatory surgeries.
 This is the primary teaching site for the residency program.
 All core teaching faculty are based here and hold academic appointments through the College of Medicine.
 This site serves as the location of primary didactic lectures, weekly Grand Rounds, and M&M conferences.

 Kings County Hospital Center